-Senior Integration Healthcare Consultant, National Council for Behavioral Health
+Senior Integration Healthcare Consultant, National Council for Mental Wellbeing

 Jeff Capobianco has 20 years of clinical and administrative experience in healthcare, with extensive background in primary and behavioral healthcare integration, evidence-based practice implementation, use of learning organizations, and Lean Six Sigma methodologies.
 He ran integrated health and family psychoeducation implementation learning communities and chaired the Michigan Family Psychoeducation implementation steering committee.
 He was a research investigator at the University of Michigan School of Social Work and the director of research and new program development for the University of Michigan Health System-based Washtenaw Community Health Organization, a four-county behavioral health managed care organization.
 He is a co-author of Implementing Evidence-based Practices in Mental Health: A Field Guide published by the National Council.
 Capobianco consults with behavioral health organizations on using evaluations and performance measurements in integrated health efforts.